 "Confidence is achieved through that willingness to continually put yourself in vulnerable situations.
 Success or failure has nothing to do with it." – Debbie Millman, graphic designer and founder of Design Matters

 There’s no ‘magic’ way to get confidence: it only comes as the result of a hard slog through trying circumstances.
 Play it safe - avoiding difficult decisions and challenging projects - and you’ll never get there.
 Alternatively, you can follow the advice of Debbie Millman, as revealed in this interview and right dive in.
-Although things may well get tough, you will emerge a more confident, rounded and successful creative.
+Although things may well get tough, you will emerge a more confident, grounded and successful creative.

 11. Making mistakes is a way to grow

 "It's through mistakes that you actually can grow.
-You have to get bad, in order to get good." – Paula Scher, graphic designer and Pentagram partner
+You have to get bad in order to get good." – Paula Scher, graphic designer and Pentagram partner

 12. You define "success”, not them

 “Success isn’t about how your life looks to others.
 It’s about how it feels to you.
-We realised that being successful isn’t about being impressive, it’s about being inspired.
+We realised that being successful isn’t about being impressive; it’s about being inspired.
 That’s what it means to be true to yourself.” – Michelle Obama

 When we’re younger, we have a particular idea of what success looks like, which is usually informed by what our peers and superiors think.
 When you get older, though, you realise that having the high earning job with the big house and career may not be what you want out of life.
 Maybe success to you is doing something you love, regardless of financial benefit.
 It could be working fewer hours and having a great work-life balance.
 Whatever it is, the important thing is to ignore what other people think entirely and work towards a version of success that’s right for you.